 UMAM D&R is a Lebanese organisation working towards raising awareness of civil violence and war memories in Lebanon as a platform for debate and a means to break cycles of blame and conflict.
-UMAM D&R argue that the increasing number of voices calling for truth-seeking in Lebanon, the ongoing cycles of blame and counter blame within political discourse, and the continuous threat of renewed political violence indicate that the strategy of ‘closing the files’ cited by political leaders has clearly failed.
+UMAM D&R argues that the increasing number of voices calling for truth-seeking in Lebanon, the ongoing cycles of blame and counter blame within political discourse, and the continuous threat of renewed political violence indicate that the strategy of ‘closing the files’ cited by political leaders has clearly failed.
 Lebanon urgently needs to begin the tasks of truth-seeking and public truthtelling.

 Truth & Memory

 This project, launched in April 2008, combines public events and archiving in a coordinated attempt to stimulate public debate about the legacy of the civil war and the possible strategies to address it.
 By drawing on international experiences of truthtelling and reconciliation, UMAM D&R introduces the concepts into the Lebanese context.
 It is prompting both a targeted audience of decision makers (at the workshops) and a wider public audience (at film screenings, lectures etc) to assess Lebanon’s own progress to date and to make concrete recommendations for an appropriate way in which Lebanon can undertake its own truth-telling and/or reconciliation process.

 Since there are numerous local NGOs working on issues directly or indirectly related to memory, confronting the past, and justice and accountability, UMAM D&R believes that a project aimed at bringing together these diverse actors in order to share ideas, learn new skills and build networks is greatly needed.
 UMAM D&R believes it is the responsibility of NGOs and involved individuals to confront the past and press for answers, including its own work on those who disappeared during the civil war.